Thuleanx/thuleanx.github.io/blog/_posts/2025-07-14-interactive-procedural-grass.md

 ```
 - Append them to the compute buffer

+{% include image-collection.html class='one' images="
+    /assets/images/blogs/grass/generatedMesh.png"
+    caption = "Resulting generated mesh"
+%}

 # Vertex shader

 Onto the vertex shader.
 Doing nothing and passing the compute buffer data to the fragment shader yields a grid of uniformly dense grass.
 {% include image-collection.html class='display' images="
     /assets/images/blogs/grass/simpleVertShader.png"
+    caption = "Here, you can clearly see the grid-like pattern"
 %}

 ## Random offset

-Our first order of business was adding a random offset to the grass blades.
+Our first order of business is adding a random offset to the grass blades.
 This already makes the grass looks much more organic.
 Truthfully, this can be done in the compute shader generation stage as well,
 doing so here is a personal and less performant choice.